 UW-Madison actively participates in Internet2, a consortium of more than 200 universities, to develop and deploy advanced network applications and technologies.
-With WiscNet and UW-Milwaukee, the University has established the WiscREN GigaPOP, which connects to the Internet2 nationwide research network.
-UW and WiscNet also connect to MREN, a consortium of Midwestern universities and research labs, providing peering with regional research and education and a redundant connection to Abilene.
+The University connects to the Internet2 nationwide research network through WiscREN GigaPOP.
+UW also connects to MREN, a consortium of Midwestern universities and research labs, providing peering with regional research and education and a redundant connection to Abilene.

 DoIT Network Services manages, operates and supports the campus network, including wireless and dial-in, and coordinates the design, long-range planning and procurement of a broad range of voice services.
 Several technology groups support this network infrastructure.
 They conduct research and development for: multiple operating platforms and systems; database management systems; middleware and security tools; virus protection; personal communication tools such as calendaring, email, word processing and presentation software; and multimedia tools.